CarlFlo/blacklisterBot/README.md

 ## Commands

-* Reload - Updates the settings from the configuration file
+* Ban

-* Ban - Bans the provided image (PNG, JPG).
+Bans the provided image.
 Can be an URL or uplaoded as an attachment

+Supported formats are: PNG & JPEG

+* Unban

-* Unban (Not implemented yet)
+(Not implemented yet)

+* Reload

+Updates the settings from the configuration file

 ## Setup